 The Treasurer shall keep or cause to be kept a proper account of the receipts and payments of the Institute and of the matters in respect of which such receipts and payments take place and the property, assets and liabilities of the Institute, in the form agreed by the Council, and shall submit a statement of accounts to the Council for adoption at each AGM as part of the Local Institute’s annual returns.

 The accounts of the Institute made up to the end of the financial year, which unless the Council otherwise determines shall end on 31 December.
 For Institutes with a total income above £250k, these accounts should be audited by a qualified auditor.
 For all other Institutes, the accounts should be independently examined by a qualified individual who is a member of one of the UK’s accountancy bodies, with the exception of Institutes with a total income of less than £7k who may appoint an examiner who is not a member of one of the accountancy bodies but who must demonstrate sufficient financial awareness, numeracy skills and relevant experience to carry out the work and make the judgements required.

+Any expense incurred by a council member is required to seek approval from one of the following: President, Secretary or an office before an expense can be incurred.

+If an expense is determined to be large expenditure, then the member is required to obtain approval from the council before incurring such expenditure.

 Meetings of the Council

 The Council shall meet at least three times during the calendar year or at such times as the President considers necessary.

+Council Meetings are called by the President with formal notice being provided to council members and officers.

-A special meeting of the Council may be summoned by the Secretary on receipt of a written request from three Council members stating the purpose of the meeting.
+A special meeting of the Council may be summoned by the Secretary on receipt of a written request from a Council members and/or Officer stating the purpose of the meeting.

 The Secretary will give Council members at least seven days’ notice of the time and place of a meeting and provide the agenda.